aetperf/aetperf.github.io/_posts/2022-11-15-Visualizing-some-polynomial-roots-with-Datashader.md

     return roots_all
 ```

 This computation could be done in parallel:  we could assign some chunks of polynomials to each process.
 However, this is sequential in the present short post.
-The computation takes 43 minutes on my laptop.
+Because the roots are computed with NumPy on the Python level, we cannot release the GIL and use a `prange` loop from Cython.
+The computation takes around 43 minutes on my laptop.

 ```python